 - terrestrial invertebrate ecology, esp. insects and moss invertebrates

-I also teach on field courses in the UK (Slapton) and abroad (Malaysia) as well as supervising undergraduate and postgraduate research projects
+I teach on undergraduate and postgarduate courses in biological and environmental sciences.
+This includes residential field courses in the UK (Slapton) and abroad (Malaysia), practical classes, tutorials and lectures as well as supervising undergraduate and postgraduate research projects.

 My previous research has involved assessing genetic diversity, gene-flow and population structure in declining populations of bumblebee species.
 I have also developed molecular tools to identify cryptic species of bumblebee and to identify wireworms (which are significant agricultural pests of potato).
 In addition to work on insects, I have also been involved in a large-scale research project to help understand the marine ecology of Atlantic salmon (the ‘SALSEA-Merge’ project).